nordic-rse/nordic-rse.github.io/conference/index.md

 coming months.

+## Why attending the conference and why getting involved?

+When planning this conference we have the following "personas" in mind:

+- **People who spend a significant portion of their time programming**
+    - These are "classic" RSEs
+    - Their goals:
+      - Get recognized for their work
+    - Their interests:
+      - Best practices
+      - Future career possibilities
+      - Collaboration opportunities
+- **People with research focus who spend one or two hours per week programming**
+    - Their goals:
+      - More efficient research
+    - Their interests:
+      - Solve immediate problems
+      - Learn about their domain
+- **PIs/administrators who can improve their institution's research quality**
+    - Their goals:
+      - Learn how to organize their research staff to do research better
+    - Their interests:
+      - Learn about lessons learned from other groups and institutions

 ### How to subscribe for updates about the conference

 You can [subscribe here](https://neic.no/mailman/listinfo/nordic-rse-announcements) for updates about the conference.